Healthplan Spain

 To maintain your legal status in Spain after a divorce or partnership dissolution, follow these steps:

-• Once received, notify your local immigration office within one month (recommended, even though not strictly defined by law)
+Once received, notify your local immigration office within one month (recommended even if not explicitly defined in law).

 Sources: